 10-digit numbers without + | not a phone | E.164 requires + prefix |

-If Standard’s scrubbing isn’t strict enough for your use case, Minimal mode drops the content fields entirely —reasoning, errorMessage, input, metadata.detail, metadata.response_preview, metadata.responseText, metadata.cwd, metadata.git all disappear.
-What’s left is tool names, timings, token counts, and identifiers — useful for dashboards, useless to anyone trying to reconstruct your work.
+If Standard’s scrubbing isn’t strict enough for your case, Minimal drops content fields entirely:reasoning, errorMessage, input, metadata.detail, metadata.response_preview, metadata.responseText, metadata.cwd, metadata.git.
+What’s left is tool names, timings, token counts, and identifiers.